Chad-Mowbray/JWT-Auth/README.md

    ���Ġpg3�rI���!~����P�MG
 ?�eX��⼪�?II�R
 ```
-Admittedly, it's still not perfect, but the base64 decoding has revealed some useful informatio for us.
+Admittedly, it's still not perfect, but the base64 decoding has revealed some useful information for us.
 At least now we can see <i>something</i>.
 Let's fix the formatting a little bit:

 ```javascript
 {